Cryptashh/HWOSTR/README.md

-# $HYPIO Token — Official Documentation
+# $HWOSTR Token — Official Documentation

 > The economic asset of the HYPIO NFT collection, built on Hyperliquid.